mtwebb/docs/src/pages/concepts.md

 ### Component

-A game object that you can interact with during play (a card, for example).
+A blueprint for a game object like a card or tile.
-A component can have multiple instances, each slightly different from the other.
+A component can have multiple instances, each created from the same blueprint, but differing from each other based on the parameters used to create them.
 Components have layouts that determine what they look like.
 They can hold data via [properties](/guides/automation/properties).
 You may also attach [rules](/guides/automation/rules) to components.